marckean/marcseparation/_docs/22-dad_is_a_good_dad_outside.md

 ![](../blobs/lovedad/report_bec_bad_dad1.png)

 - This is crap, the kids love being with me.
-The below videos, you can see, th kids are more than happy spending time with me.
+The below videos, you can see, the kids are more than happy spending time with me.

 ![](../blobs/lovedad/report_bec_bad_dad2.png)